Salary sacrifice pension contributions – November 2025 Budget calculator

 Employee outcome

-Take-home (incl. child benefit)
+Take-home (incl. child benefit & student loan)

 Current rules: